Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Degtyaryov Andrey, Shutterstock

 These big guys are notorious for their dangly jowls and floppy ears.
-Being a scent hound, they have some of the best senses in the dog world, making them excellent trackers.
-They were so good at this that they used to track people.
-They are one of the friendliest breeds, too.
-They are excellent with people of all ages, from infancy to the elderly.
+As scent hounds, they have some of the most powerful noses in the dog world, making them excellent trackers.
+They are one of the friendliest breeds and get along with people of all ages.

-Bloodhounds are pretty large dogs, and they adore the outdoors, so having them in a city apartment is probably not ideal for this breed.
+Bloodhounds are pretty large dogs, and they adore the outdoors, so having them in a city apartment is probably not ideal.
 Even if you live in the country, beware.
-If you don’t have proper fencing, these dogs may just wander off if they pick up a scent, and you could end up finding them miles away.
+If you don’t have proper fencing, your Bloodhound can wander off if they pick up a scent and travel for miles.

 3. Irish Setter